 - Children should tell their teacher if an adult is not wearing a badge;

 - Children do not play outside without a member of staff being on duty;

 - There is a telephone in every classroom so that staff can make the school office and senior management aware of any issues.

 We hope this explains our security arrangements clearly.

 Remember - it is for everyone’s safety and peace of mind we have had to take these measures.

 You are still very welcome to come into school.
 We like to see you.

 In case of a fire or a drill near the beginning or end of the school day, would parents please follow this procedure.

-- The alarm will sound - a continuous very loud bell.
+- The alarm will sound - a continuous distinctive repetitive toned bell.